dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/02-Active-Directory-Testing/01-Test-AD-User-Login-and-Domain-Admin-Access.md

 - Username: **`m.brown`**
 - Password: **`ChangeMe10@`**

-prompt me to changed the password
+prompt me to changed the password because I specified change password at the next log on